Literature / A Separate Peace

 - Gay Bravado: Finny wears a pink shirt without caring if he looks like "a fairy."

-- Green Eyes: Finny's, as pointed out repeatedly by Gene.
+- Green Eyes: Finny's eyes are green, as pointed out repeatedly by Gene, and fits with his spirited, carefree personality.

 - Tragic Bromance: Played with.
 Finny and Gene's relationship bears most hallmarks of this trope—they're very close and Gene is profoundly affected by Finny's death, even fifteen years later—but it's subverted in that Gene doesn't truly consider Finny his best friend due to his deep-seated jealousy and paranoia, feelings which cause the accident that eventually leads to Finny's death.